LucasBorboleta/Baltek/docs/ROADMAP.md

 ## Tasks

 - [ ] Re-write seriously the DESIGN.md file.
-- [ ] Automate the launch of the simple HTTP server using Python.
 - [ ] Start automating unit tests of true classes of BALTEK using QUnit
 - [ ] In help, add description for "inviting a friend" and "setting parameters".